-- Is the operation of the entity truly commercial in nature? has there been a full delegation of powers or does the entity meet the standard definition of a public nonfinancial corporation or a public financial corporation? - 2.
+- 1. Is the operation of the entity truly commercial in nature? has there been a full delegation of powers or does the entity meet the standard definition of a public non-financial corporation or a public financial corporation? - 2.
 Is there a case for direct community or sectoral representation through a board? - 3.
 Will the abolition of a board have a negative impact on business or community confidence? - 4.
 Is there a significant legal or financial advantage in retaining the board? - 5.
 Is there some other compelling risk identified by the minister associated with the abolition of a board?

-Distribution Lessor Corporation (DLC) was established as a body corporate on 29 July 1999 as a subsidiary of the Treasurer of South Australia under Regulations made pursuant to the Public Corporations Act 1993.
-On 1 January 2012, ministerial responsibility for DLC was transferred from the Treasurer to the Minister for Finance.
+Generation Lessor Corporation (GLC) was established as a body corporate on 29 July 1999 as a subsidiary of the Treasurer of South Australia under Regulations made pursuant to the Public Corporations Act 1993.
+On 1 January 2012, ministerial responsibility for GLC was transferred from the Treasurer to the Minister for Finance.

-The DLC Board is established pursuant to section 6 (1) of the Public Corporations (Distribution Lessor Corporation) Regulations 2010 and comprises three members appointed by the Minister for Finance.
+The GLC Board is established pursuant to section 6 (1) of the Public Corporations (Generation Lessor Corporation) Regulations 2010 and comprises three members appointed by the Minister for Finance.

-DLC's primary function is as lessor of certain prescribed electricity assets consisting of the State's electricity distribution network and the land on which it is located.
+GLC's primary function is as lessor of certain prescribed electricity assets consisting of the State's electricity generation plant and the land on which it is located.
+GLC is also the owner and lessor of the Leigh Creek Township.

-The role of the DLC Board is to ensure that the Corporation is efficiently managed and to monitor events that may affect the State's ownership, rights and interests in the electricity distribution network and land.
-The leasing arrangements are in place until January 2200.
+The role of the GLC Board is to ensure that the Corporation is efficiently managed and to monitor events that may affect the State's ownership, rights and interests in the electricity generation plant and land.